If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 With support from NERC, AHRC, US - National Science Foundation, the Leverhulme Trust and UNESCO he has authored and co-authored over a hundred and fifty research papers with a geographic range from arctic Greenland to tropical Sri Lanka.’

-Externally, he is Adjunct Professor in Anthropology at the Graduate School, City University of New York, has developed international research experience for undergraduate programmes, and has contributed to a range of national and international working groups on heritage resource policy.
+Externally, he is Adjunct Professor of Anthropology at the Graduate School, City University of New York, has developed international research experience for undergraduate programmes and has contributed to a range of national and international working groups on heritage resource policy.

 This course is designed to produce graduates with advanced skills for careers in the Cultural and Natural Heritage sectors, particularly in cultural heritage resource management and curation, interpretation and presentation of heritage, promotion and marketing of heritage, and sustainable tourism.
 Typical careers would include management roles within NGOs working in the cultural and natural heritage sectors, National Parks authorities, local and national government agencies, and heritage-focused charities (especially historic and built environment), senior education, interpretation and marketing roles in similar bodies.
 It is also designed to provide an advanced-level academic qualification for those already employed within the sector seeking professional development opportunities for the step into middle and upper management roles.